lsst-dm/dmtn-218/index.rst

 It must be rerun any time a "job" component is modified.
 It does not need to be rerun when a "pipeline" component is modified, as those are dynamically loaded from the "main" branch of lsst-dm/jenkins-dm-jobs as each pipeline begins execution.

+Typically the seeds pipeline is automatically triggered by updates to the lsst-dm/jenkins-dm-jobs repo.

 Science Pipelines builds
 ------------------------